Persona 5: The Phantom X Global Release Date – Cubix Insights

 Case Study: RPG Solution by Cubix

 Our RPG development engine is designed to drive rich narratives, strategic gameplay and player choice.
 We make immersive worlds, distinctive character arcs, and involving quest systems specific to your vision.
 We merge such aspects of quality RPG games as turn-based gameplay and gacha mechanics.
-Our team develop original art, animation and mobile responsive UI across mobile, PC and console markets.
+Our team develops original art, animation and mobile responsive UI across mobile, PC and console markets.
 Multiplayer support, live events, and scalable infrastructure guarantee the long-term engagement of players.
 Need a fantasy or a modern RPG?
-Cubix will make your world happen.

 Persona-5-The-Phantom-X.pdf